willcassella/WillowEngine/README.md

 ### Windows

-Currently the engine requires Visual Studio 2015 to compile on Windows.
+The engine requires Visual Studio 2015 to compile on Windows, older versions of VS will not work.
-Before building for the first time, you must run the 'packages.py' script in the root directory.
-This pulls all required Windows binaries into the directory.
+Before building for the first time, you must run the 'packages.py' script in the root directory; this downloads and extracts all required Windows binaries.

+Additionally, there are natvis files for various types in the engine in the "extras" directory, so you can use those to assist debugging on Visual Studio.

 ### Linux